-Blackjack across the USA
+Blackjack across the US

 Nearly every casino in the United States that offers table games offers blackjack.

-Florida, for example, is an emerging gaming destination and a thriving gaming jurisdiction.
+Florida, for example, is an emerging gaming destination and jurisdiction.
 For the time being, a compact between Florida’s Native American tribes and the state government limits the presence of non-poker table games to tribal casinos.
 That exclusivity makes casino-resort properties like the Seminole Hard Rock Hollywood one of the most lucrative in North America.
 The South Florida casino is home to over 100 table games and dozens of active blackjack tables at peak hours.

 Not all blackjack is created equal